RELISH GOD’S PRESENCE

-One of the greatest challenges facing the believers today in our fast-paced, busy and noisy society is spending quality time daily in a deep and personal communion or fellowship with God in God’s Word and prayer without any distraction.
+One of the most significant challenges facing believers today in our fast-paced, busy, and noisy society is spending quality time daily in deep and personal communion with God in His Word and prayer without any distraction.

 Sadly, many believers today schedule little or no time daily to relish God’s presence.
-The brief or little time they have to spend in God’s presence (in devotion time) is simply to yell out their selfish requests to God and when they are through, they dash out of God’s presence with a sense of fulfilling their religious obligation for the day.
+The brief or little time they have to spend in God’s presence (in devotion time) is simply to yell out their selfish requests to God, and when they are through, they dash out with a sense of fulfilling their religious obligation for the day.

 God said to Moses, “Come up to Me on the mountain and be there; and I will give you tablets of stone, and the law and commandments which I have written, that you may teach them.”

 Moses undoubtedly didn’t have to wait for forty days and forty nights in God’s presence on Mount Sinai if the only purpose why God called him up to the Mount was to receive the tablets of stone and the law for the children of Israel.